Omnia17/Platforme_Freelance-MEAN-/README.md

-# MARN Freelance Platform
+# MEAN Freelance Platform

-This is a **MARN** project (MongoDB, Angular, Express, Node.js) that serves as a basic freelance platform where users can create services, submit proposals for services, and manage their profile.
+This is a **MEAN** project (MongoDB, Express, Angular, Node.js) that serves as a basic freelance platform where users can create services, submit proposals for services, and manage their profile.
 This project is developed with the purpose of learning the MEAN stack and applying it in a practical scenario.

 ## Features